 - Never leave your grill unattended.

 - The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches.

 - If you use a starter fluid, use only charcoal starter fluid.

-- Keep starter fluid out of the reach of children and away from heat sources.
+- Keep starter fluid out of the reach of children (and pets) and away from heat sources.

 - There are also electrical charcoal starters, which do not use fire.
 Be sure to use an extension cord designed for outdoor use.

 - There are several ways to get the charcoal ready to use.
 Charcoal chimney starters allow you to start the charcoal using newspaper as fuel.

 - When you are finished grilling, let the coals completely cool before disposing in a metal container.

 Check the gas tank hose for leaks before using it for the first time each year.
 To test, apply a light soap and water solution to the hose and watch for bubbles.
 A propane leak will release bubbles.